FlagBrew/PKSM/README.md

 * Kaphotics and SciresM for PKHeX and memecrypto
 * J-K-D for direct save import/export
 * Slownic for java servepkx
-* Joel16 and SteveIce10 for portions of screen.c
 * Slashcash for PCHex++
 * Gocario for PKBrew
 * TuxSH for TWLSaveTool